 Orthodontists specialize in diagnosis, prevention, interception and treatment of bad bites.
 These bites can result from crowded, missing or extra teeth, or even jaws that are not in alignment.
 Orthodontists straighten teeth with the use of braces and other fixed or removable corrective retainers or appliances.

 Prosthodontists specialize in repairing natural teeth or replacing missing teeth at a larger scale than a general dentist can do.
-These dental specialists specialize in dental implants and dentures.
+These dental specialists specialize in dentures and individual and full mouth dental implants.

 Endodontists are dental specialists focused on the cause, diagnosis, prevention and treatment of diseases and injuries of the mouth.
 Difficult root canals that general dentists are unable to perform can be done by an endodontist.